QuerySurge Technical Whitepaper No. 3

 QuerySurge Database Storage

-With the standard level of security, QuerySurge stores neither QuerySurge application passwords nor Source and Target credentials as plain text.
-In addition, Source and Target credentials are not sent in plain text on the wire to the QuerySurge Agent.
+With the standard level of security, QuerySurge stores QuerySurge application passwords and Source and Target credentials using industry-standard security methods.
+In addition, Source and Target credentials are encrypted on the wire to the QuerySurge Agent.
 These basic security measures assume a typical behind-the-firewall deployment.

-Where a higher level of security is desired even behind the firewall, the following additional approaches can be implemented:
+Where an enhanced level of security is desired even behind the firewall, the following additional approaches can be implemented:

-- The QuerySurge application server can be configured to run under HTTPS, both with the Browser (for user access) and with the QuerySurge Agent(s), and the command-line execution API.
+- The QuerySurge application server can be configured to run under HTTPS, both with the Browser (for user access) and with the QuerySurge Agent(s), and the APIs.

 - The QuerySurge database server can be configured to run with disk encryption products, to ensure that data stored on disk by the database is fully encrypted.

-Figure 2 shows both of these approaches, imposed on the QuerySurge architecture diagram.
+Figure 2 shows all of these approaches, imposed on the QuerySurge architecture diagram.
 These security measures are independent of one another, and either of them can be implemented without the other.
-So, if the major security concern is about data on the wire, HTTPS can be implemented alone.
-Similarly, if the major concern is database disk storage, disk encryption can be implemented without HTTPS.
+So, if the major security concern is about data on the wire, HTTPS/SSL/TLS can be implemented alone.
+Similarly, if the major concern is database disk storage, disk encryption can be implemented without wire encryption.
+In addition, it may be helpful to note that QuerySurge has a number of application-level security features, which are described in this article.

 Regarding the trip from the database/data source to the QuerySurge Agent, the data format is controlled by the JDBC driver.